Mudflats in Pak Nai

 3. To promote sustainable tourism behavior and increase public awareness of oyster reefs through school sharing, public talks, educational tours, university ambassador trainings, educational panels set-up and community meetings with local stakeholders.

-As of November 2022, TNC and volunteers have restored more than 2200 m2 of abandoned oyster farms, removed 1200m2 of invasive cordgrass pitches and removed 600kg of aquaculture debris and marine litter in Pak Nai.
+As of December 2024, TNC and volunteers have restored more than 8000m2 of abandoned oyster farms, removed 2600m2 of invasive cordgrass pitches and removed 3000kg of aquaculture debris and marine litter in Pak Nai.

 Community partners of TNC in Pak Nai: